IEA HEV Task 41: Electric Freight Vehicles (Working period 2021 - 2022)

 Short Description

-The focus of the Austrian sub-project of the international task is on the following areas:
+The focus of the work in the Austrian sub-project of the international task is on the following

-• Present Austrian pilot projects for EFVs at international level
+• Introduce Austrian pilot projects for electric commercial vehicles at international level

-• Identify and exchange both barriers and solution approaches from Austrian and international pilot projects
+• Exchange identified practical barriers and solution approaches from Austrian and international pilot projects

-• Evaluate the substitution potential, costs and energy consumption of EFVs
+• Evaluate the substitution potential, costs and energy consumption of electric commercial vehicles using coordinated methods and results

-• Summarize effective incentive systems for the market launch of EFVs in Austria based on their effect on the Total Costs of Ownership (TCO)
+• Summary of effective incentive systems for the market launch of electric commercial vehicles in Austria based on their influence on user costs (TCO)

-• Disseminate the results of Task 41 to target groups such as national logistics service providers, the ministry (BMK) and research institutions
+• To disseminate the results of Task 41 to target groups such as national logistics service providers, BMK and research institutions

-• Outline basic innovation aspects such as the determination of the substitution potential, the optimized use and the necessary measures to promote the use of EFVs
+• Basic innovation aspects of the project are the determination of the substitution potential, the optimized use and the necessary measures to promote the use of electric commercial vehicles.

-The Austrian sub-project gives potential users an overview of the current and long-term substitution potential of EFVs and can thus avoid potential "stranded investments".
-Policy makers will be informed on the most effective monetary and non-monetary measures to support the broad market ramp-up of EFVs.
+The Austrian sub-project gives users an assessment of the current and long-term substitution potential of electric commercial vehicles and can thus avoid potential "stranded investments".
+Policy makers will be informed on the most effective monetary and non-monetary measures to support the broad market ramp-up of commercial electric vehicles.

 Project Images